-The comment stream is an important feature of Greater Auckland, and we are proud of the high standard of the information and intelligence usually displayed there by our readers.
-It is also a largely civil space, and so far we have been able to allow it to operate with light moderation and very open access.
-In order to keep it this way we ask that commenters observe the following guidelines:
+Dialogue on urban issues is a core component of Greater Auckland’s work, and we are proud of the high standard of input and active engagement shown by our readers.
+We see Greater Auckland as a civil space and have a strong preference for open access and minimal moderation.
+In order to keep it this way we ask that people engaging with Greater Auckland observe the following guidelines:

-1. Commenters are guests and are asked to behave accordingly.
-Treat other members of the community with civility and respect.
-If you see disrespectful behaviour or trolling, please report it to us rather than inflaming the situation.
-The editors’ decisions on these matters are final.
+- Commenters are guests and are asked to behave accordingly by treating other members of the community with civility and respect.
+If you see disrespectful behaviour or trolling, please report it to us here rather than responding to the situation yourself.

-8. We have high standards but are run by volunteers in our spare time so we do make mistakes.
-If you disagree with something we have done, get in touch.
+We are a volunteer-run platform and we make mistakes sometimes.
+If you notice inaccuracies or disagree with something we have done, get in touch.